-HOEKSEMA, D.F. & SIMONS, G.F. wesselinghi spec. nov., a new marine gastropod from the Pliocene of the southern North Sea Basin (Vetigastropoda, Trochoidea, Skeneidae)
+HOEKSEMA, D.F. & SIMONS, G.F.
+Skenea wesselinghi spec. nov., a new marine gastropod from the Pliocene of the southern North Sea Basin (Vetigastropoda, Trochoidea, Skeneidae)

 Skenea wesselinghi spec. nov., a new fossil species of Skeneidae, recorded from the provinces of Zeeland, The Netherlands, and Oost-Vlaanderen, Belgium, is described and compared with similar taxa.
 According to palaeontological context its occurrence could be assigned to the Pliocene.